carsonpo/world_engine/README.md

 - Reading controllers / keyboard inputs
 - FAL integration, other integrations

-Anything out of scope can be added to `examples/`, which isn't importable or part of the `world_model` package.
+Anything out of scope can be added to `examples/`, which isn't part of the `world_engine.*` package.